litech-io/node-code-tips/README.md

 Writing code is easy.
 Writing clear, concise and coherent code is not, especially in Javascript.
 Here are some tips that can help developers to stay sane.

+Writing legible and tidy code help towards having readable code that can greatly improve how you refactor code later on.
+Avoid having too much dependencies within each of your modules (think about testing when doing this)

 ## Linting

 When collaborating with other members (organization/open source/etc.),